Doers-Minds/wmsuapp/README.md

-# WMSUAPP
+# students-management
-WMSUAPP is designed to help students stay organized, enhance their academic performance, and develop essential learning skills.
+students-management is designed to help students stay organized, enhance their academic performance, and develop essential learning skills.
 With a streamlined and user-friendly experience, studying becomes more structured, efficient, and stress-free.
 > We're not affiliated on this school.

 # Coming soon!
-🚀 WMSUAPP – Key Features
+🚀 students-management – Key Features

 🔐 Secure Login & Registration
 Students can securely register and activate their accounts using their official Student ID for validation.